Hot recovery on running VMware server

 On-line mode of getting information from ESX/ESXi (VMware ESX Server) and VMware vSphere Servers

 The information, you retrieve, is transmitted in online mode from the network without the necessity of physical access to the actual server hosting the virtual PCs.
-Moreover user does not need to close the host computer or remove hard drives from virtual servers.
+Moreover, the user does not need to close the host computer or remove hard drives from virtual servers.

 Direct recovery from VMDK

 It can perform information recovery both from launched and stopped virtual devices.
-If virtual device is stopped, a user can get direct access to VMDK disks of the virtual machine with the help of ESX server.
-Such data recovery type is the most preferable one.
+If the virtual device is stopped, a user can get direct access to the VMDK disks of the virtual machine with the help of the ESX/ESXi server.
+Such a data recovery type is the most preferable one.